abraham-serafino/react-data-binding/README.md

 makes sense when we observe it in action.

-To get around this, we need a modified version of the `model()` method that can retrieve the array from the state object even if it is nested several layers deep, modify the nested property value at the specified array index, and place the entire array back into the state object.
+To get around this, we need a modified version of the `model()` method that can retrieve the array from the state object (even if it is nested several layers deep), modify the nested property value at the specified array index, and place the entire array back into the state object.
 So the method signature has to look like this: